AmanKiya/alx-low_level_programming/0x02-functions_nested_loops/README.md

- this is the readme file form the function and nested while loops
+this is a read me file to the project folder of functions and nested loops